ropensci/roweb3/content/blog/2024-01-26-january-news/index.md

 * [R-universe now builds MacOS ARM64 binaries for use on Apple Silicon (aka M1/M2/M3) systems](/blog/2024/01/14/runiverse-arm64) by Jeroen Ooms

 * [How to Update a Translation with Babeldown](/blog/2024/01/16/deepl-update-babeldown) by Maëlle Salmon.
+This post was discussed on the [R Weekly highlights podcast](https://rweekly.fireside.fm/149) hosted by Eric Nantz and Mike Thomas.

 ## Call for maintainers